Eksilente/yext-php-v2/docs/Api/UserApi.md

 $api_instance = new Yext\Client\Api\UserApi();
 $account_id = "account_id_example"; // string |
-$v = "20161012"; // string | A date in `YYYYMMDD` format
+$v = "20161012"; // string | A date in `YYYYMMDD` format.
 $task_ids = "task_ids_example"; // string | Comma-separated list of Optimization Task IDs corresponding to Optimization Tasks that should be included in the response.
-Defaults to all available Optimization Tasks in the account.
+If no IDs are provided, defaults to all available Optimization Tasks in the account.
-$location_ids = "location_ids_example"; // string | Comma-separated list of Location IDs, corresponding to Locations to be evaluated when returning the number of locations eligible & completed for each Optimization Task.
-Defaults to all Locations in the account.
+$location_ids = "location_ids_example"; // string | Comma-separated list of Location IDs to be used as a filter.
+If no IDs are provided, defaults to all Locations in the account.

 try {
     $result = $api_instance->getOptimizationTasks($account_id, $v, $task_ids, $location_ids);